thenativeweb/eventsourcingdb-client-javascript/README.md

 # eventsourcingdb

-eventsourcingdb is the JavaScript client for EventSourcingDB.
+eventsourcingdb is the official client for EventSourcingDB.